Bad Faith Insurance Attorney Austin, TX

 In some cases, a jury may award the plaintiff punitive damages, which are intended to punish the defendant.
 For example, if the insurance company is found to have intentionally taken advantage of you, the jury may elect to make them pay you further damages to discourage similar wrongdoing in the future.
 These damages may also discourage other insurance companies from similar actions.
 Punitive damages can be up to three times the amount of total economic damages.

 You have two years from the date of denial to file a claim in most cases.
-Dave Wenholz has handled many of these cases, and you have everything to gain by involving him in your case as soon as possible.
+Our Austin bad faith insurance lawyer has handled many of these cases, and you have everything to gain by involving him in your case as soon as possible.